Striped Square Cake With Multiple Chocolate Layers

 1. Separate the eggs and beat the egg whites until they're stiff.
 Separately, beat the egg yolks and sugar with an electric whisk until they're fluffy.
 When the mixture has doubled in volume and has a sandy color, then it has the right consistency.
-Now add the cornstarch, vanilla flavoring and flower and work the ingredients in.
+Now add the corn starch, vanilla extract, and flower and work the ingredients in.
 Then add the butter and mix in the beaten egg whites.

 2. In the next step, divide the batter into two equal portions.
 Stir 2 tbsp cocoa into one portion.

 3. Then spread out a portion of the light batter on a small baking tray lined with baking parchment.
 Bake it in a convection oven for three minutes at 390°F.

 4. Now spread out a layer of the chocolate batter and bake the cake again for another three minutes.
 Bake the cake again with each additional layer, but only very briefly.